 When one presses those who champion euthanasia or assisted dying, however, and highlight the fact that it is now more not less easy to manage pain, they make it plain that their fundamental objective is not concerned with pain but rather with a very individualistic, philosophical commitment to human autonomy and the belief that if I am sick and want to end my life I should have the freedom to do so via euthanasia or assisted dying.

-Succinctly, from a Christian point of view liberalising the law would be hugely problematic for at least three reasons:
+From a Christian perspective, liberalising the law on euthanasia would be hugely problematic for at least three reasons:

 Rather than liberalising the law on assisted suicide we should invest more in palliative care.
 At present the level of provision remains inconsistent due to lack of funding.